 Todd Scanlon was awarded the prestigious title of “UK’s Best Apprentice” by On the Tools.
 Thirty-year-old Scanlon has Down’s Syndrome, but this has proven to be no obstacle for him on his journey to forge a career.
 Scanlon has always wanted to work in scaffolding, and after talking to a local company and showing his determination, Scanlon has not only become a permanent worker on their team but has been voted the UK’s best apprentice.

 According to Scanlon’s boss, he is one of the most valued members of the team.
 He’s hard-working, enthusiastic, polite, and the customers love him.
 Taking Scanlon on as a member of the team wasn’t any cause for concern for Coles Scaffolding, and the apprentice has more than proven his skill and willingness to learn over and over again.
 What more could an employer ask for from his workforce?

 “I think it’s mainly because it is thought people with a disability shouldn’t be in our industry,” Martyn Coles, Scanlon’s employer, said of the win.
 “He’s just shown that you can do it with the right guidance.
 He’s just a likeable guy.”

-Improving the industry As we progress through 2020 we expect to see even further diversity.
+Improving the industry As we progress the new year we expect to see even further diversity.
 And this, says Tom Swinbourne, boss of Skip Hire Birmingham, is exactly what these industries need: